A complete invariant for closed surfaces in the three-sphere: Acknowledgments

-The first author benefits from the support of the GNAMPA (Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni) of INdAM (Istituto Nazionale di Alta Matematica), and ICTP International Centre for Theoretical Physics (Trieste), and the third author is supported by National Center for Theoretical Sciences.
+The first author acknowledges from the support of INDAM/GNAMPA, and ICTP International Centre for Theoretical Physics (Trieste), and the third author is supported by National Center for Theoretical Sciences.